veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/grid-list.md

     ```

-- **Cols-** this property is used to specify the number of columns in the list.
-It accepts integer value.this section is mandatory.once we provide the column value the structure Of the list will be created,and we just give the details and that filled as a row.
+- **Cols-** This property is used to specify the number of columns in the list.
+It accepts an integer value and is a  mandatory field.
+The list creation is dependent on this value.

 - **gutterSize-** The gutter size can be set to any px, em, or rem value with the gutterSize property.
 If no units are specified, px units are assumed.
 By default the gutter size is 1px.